-A developer on Twitter caught my attention recently with a post about going from a minimum wage job to being a web developer.
-Tae'lur Alexis was determined to improve her situation and taught herself to code.
+Tae'lur Alexis was determined to improve her situation.
+She was working as waitress full-time but she taught herself to code to get out of poverty.
 She has since worked as a freelancer developer, she is a frequent events speaker and the creator of the Code Everyday website.

 Hey, so can you give a short introduction for people who want to know more about you?

 Hey everyone!
 My name is Tae'lur Alexis and I am the Founder of Code Everyday, content creator, web accessibility advocate, and public speaker.
 My passion lies in building accessible user interfaces and helping empower more inclusive, diverse engineering communities that value mentorship, accessibility and work/life balance.
 I also often share career advice and learning resources.

 So you were working minimum wage as a server until recently and now you are a Software Engineer.
 How did you first learn programming?

 Very true!
 I first came across programming early 2017 because I knew that I needed to change positions and learn an in-demand trade.
 It started with codecademy where I learned the basics of Python but I lost interest quickly because I didn't know what I was doing and I lacked a support system or knew anyone in tech.

 Learning to code after a day of being on your feet as a server is a lot of work.
 How did you stay motivated and keep up a routine?